avelino/awesome-go/README.md

 * [Packer](https://github.com/mitchellh/packer) - Packer is a tool for creating identical machine images for multiple platforms from a single source configuration.
 * [Pewpew](https://github.com/bengadbois/pewpew) - Flexible HTTP command line stress tester.
 * [Rodent](https://github.com/alouche/rodent) - Rodent helps you manage Go versions, projects and track dependencies.
-* [rook](https://rook.io/) - File, Block, and Object Storage Services for your Cloud-Native Environments
+* [rook](https://rook.io/) - File, Block, and Object Storage Services for your Cloud-Native Environments.
 * [s3gof3r](https://github.com/rlmcpherson/s3gof3r) - Small utility/library optimized for high speed transfer of large objects into and out of Amazon S3.
 * [Scaleway-cli](https://github.com/scaleway/scaleway-cli) - Manage BareMetal Servers from Command Line (as easily as with Docker).
 * [sg](https://github.com/ChristopherRabotin/sg) - Benchmarks a set of HTTP endpoints (like ab), with possibility to use the response code and data between each call for specific server stress based on its previous response.